dhutapratama/docs/cashier-paddle.md

 In light of this behavior, there are some important things to keep in mind when using Cashier and Paddle.
 First, you should be aware that even though subscriptions in Cashier are tied to the same application user, **they could be tied to different users within Paddle's internal systems**.
 Secondly, each subscription has its own connected payment method information and could also have different email addresses within Paddle's internal systems (depending on which email was assigned to the user when the subscription was created).

 Therefore, when displaying subscriptions you should always inform the user which email address or payment method information is connected to the subscription on a per-subscription basis.
-Retrieving this information can be done with the following methods provided by the `Laravel\Paddle\Subscription` model:
+Retrieving this information can be done with the following methods provided by the `Lets\Paddle\Subscription` model:

     $subscription = $user->subscription('default');